 Jan is interested in the molecular complexity of cells and how molecular circuits are involved in cell and tissue function.
 With a background in mouse and Drosophila genetics, he entered the field of biomedical engineering in 2002 and has since focused on understanding and implementing molecular biology in the field of tissue engineering and regenerative medicine.
 His research is characterized by a holistic approach to both discovery and application, aiming at combining high throughput technologies, computational modeling and experimental cell biology to streamline the wealth of biological knowledge to real clinical applications.
 His research is defined by strong interdisciplinary collaborations through his big network.
 He is the former chair of the Netherlands Society for Biomaterials and Tissue Engineering and founder and former chair of the MosaCell platform for patient-derived stem cell research.
 He brought transcriptomics and computational sciences into his research established a data repository cBIT and his current team comprises both experimental and computational scientists.
 Jan is a full professor at Biomedical Engineering Department, Eindhoven University of Technology (TU/e), chair of BiS, Biointerface Science in Regenerative Medicine since 2018.
 He was a founding member of the Merln Institute for Technology-Inspired Regenerative Medicine, Maastricht University and chair of cBITE, Cell Biology Inspired Tissue Engineering Lab between 2014-2018 and worked as an associate professor at the MIRA Institute for Biomedical Technology, University of Twente between 2004-2014.

 Sultan is a post-doctoral scientist at Biointerface Science lab since October, 2018.
-She is working on topography driven engineering of dendritic cells to enhance their immunotherapeutic potential.
-With an extensive background on the enhancement of DNA vaccine induced immune responses via antigen engineering, molecular adjuvants and biomaterials, her main research interest is moved towards the overall physiology of dendritic cells to mount a potent immune response while moving towards lymph nodes and priming T cells.
-Her research focus is generation of 3D immune functional assays especially for antigen presenting dendritic cells as means of migration, homing and interacting with single T cells.
-She is also affiliated as an assistant prof at Ege University, Department of Bioengineering, Cell-Tissue Engineering Lab.orcid.org/0000-0002-9275-6272
+Previosly, she was working as an assistant prof at Ege University, Department of Bioengineering, Cell-Tissue Engineering Lab.
+With an extensive background on the enhancement of DNA vaccine induced immune responses via antigen engineering, molecular adjuvants and biomaterials, her main research interest is moved towards the overall physiology of dendritic cells to mount a potent immune response while moving towards lymph nodes and priming T cells.orcid.org/0000-0002-9275-6272

 “Under Pressure”: An in vitro glaucoma model for retinal ganglion cells